TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 14/Genesis 14.23.md

 ---

-that I will not take a thread nor a shoe-latchet nor aught that is thine, lest thou shouldest say, I have made Abram rich:
+that I will not take a thread nor a sandal strap nor anything that is yours, lest you should say, 'I have made Abram rich.'